PranavPutsa1006/weather/README.md

 # weather
-Returns the weather information in the specified location
+Returns the weather information for the specified location